Cognitive liberty: Artificial Intelligence

-In a 2025 article published in The Humanist, scholar Magda Romanska explores how emerging AI systems, particularly those affecting affective computing and decision-making, may challenge individuals’ mental autonomy and privacy.
+In the context of AI, cognitive liberty is increasingly discussed in relation to AI systems that influence perception, attention, decision-making, and emotional responses.
+Scholars and policy analysts have raised concerns that the widespread deployment of such systems, particularly when they are designed to personalize, predict, or shape behavior at scale, and how they may affect individuals’ ability to form independent thoughts and preferences, particularly in the absence of specific legal obligations.
+In a 2025 article published in The Humanist, scholar Magda Romanska explores how emerging AI systems may challenge individuals’ mental autonomy and privacy.
+She focuses in particular on technologies related to affective computing and automated decision-making.
 The article argues that as AI begins to interpret, predict, or manipulate human emotion, it raises new concerns for cognitive liberty—especially regarding who has access to emotional data and how it is used in social, legal, or institutional settings.
+In the context of generative and agentic AI, scholar and journalist Courtney Radsch proposes that corporate concentration of AI pose risks to cognitive liberty since business models optimized for engagement and behavioral prediction may conflict with protections for mental autonomy, leading to proposals that include fiduciary-style obligations, competition policy interventions, and human rights–based approaches.

 Relationship with recognized human rights

 Cognitive liberty is not currently recognized as a human right by any international human rights treaty.
-While freedom of thought is recognized by Article 18 of the Universal Declaration of Human Rights (UDHR), freedom of thought can be distinguished from cognitive liberty in that the former is concerned with protecting an individual's freedom to think whatever they want, whereas cognitive liberty is concerned with protecting an individual's freedom to think however they want.
+By contrast, freedom of thought is recognized in Article 18 of the Universal Declaration of Human Rights (UDHR), freedom of thought can be distinguished from cognitive liberty in that the former is concerned with protecting an individual's freedom to think whatever they want, whereas cognitive liberty is concerned with protecting an individual's freedom to think however they want.
 Cognitive liberty seeks to protect an individual's right to determine their own state of mind and be free from external control over their state of mind, rather than just protecting the content of an individual's thoughts.

-It has been suggested that the lack of protection of cognitive liberty in previous human rights instruments was due to the relative lack of technology capable of directly interfering with mental autonomy at the time the core human rights treaties were created.
+Some scholars suggest that earlier human rights instruments did not address cognitive liberty because, at the time they were drafted, technologies capable of directly interfering with mental autonomy did not yet exist.
 As the human mind was considered invulnerable to direct manipulation, control or alteration, it was deemed unnecessary to expressly protect individuals from unwanted mental interference.
 With modern advances in neuroscience and in anticipation of its future development however, it is argued that such express protection is becoming increasingly necessary.